klairecodes/kevlar/README.md

 ## Requirements
-- Python version >= `python 3.11.6`
+- Python version >= `python 3.11.6`.
-- A Python virtual environment
+- A Python virtual environment.
-- The contents of [requirements.txt](requirements.txt) installed
+- The contents of [requirements.txt](requirements.txt) installed.
-- Docker/Podman if developing/deploying via container
+- Docker/Podman if developing/deploying via container.
 - Slack
-    - A Slack workspace
+    - A Slack workspace.
-        - A Custom Field on a profile with the label "Kevlar" in the About Me section
+        - A Custom Field on a profile with the label "Kevlar" in the About Me section .
             - Follow [Slack's Administrator Docs](https://slack.com/help/articles/212281478-Customize-member-profiles) for how to get to the admin page.
             - At the configure profile page, scroll to the bottom for the "About me" section.
 Click `+Add data element`.
-                - Label: Kevlar
+                - Label: `Kevlar`
-                - Placeholder text: (optional)
+                - Placeholder text: `(optional)`
-                - Shows up in search: off
+                - Shows up in search: `off`
-                - Data Source: Selectable options
+                - Data Source: `Selectable options`
-                    - Selectable Options: false, true
+                    - Selectable Options: `false, true`
                 - Click `Save Changes`.
             - Click `Publish Changes`.
-    - A Slack Bot
+    - A Slack Bot.
         - Following Slack's [Getting started with Bolt for Python](https://slack.dev/bolt-python/tutorial/getting-started) guide is advisable.
-        - Socket Mode enabled
+        - `Socket Mode` enabled.
-            - This can be done at `https://app.slack.com/app-settings/<your-workspace-id>/<your-app-id>/socket-mode`
+            - This can be done at `https://app.slack.com/app-settings/<your-workspace-id>/<your-app-id>/socket-mode`.
-        - Two Slack event Subscriptions (this adds their required scopes automatically)
+        - `Events` enabled.
-            - This page is found at `https://api.slack.com/apps/<your-app-id>/event-subscriptions?`
+            - Two Slack event Subscriptions (this adds their required scopes automatically).
-            - Enable Events
+                - This page is found at `https://api.slack.com/apps/<your-app-id>/event-subscriptions?`.
                 - Click `Subscribe to bot events` and add the following:
                     - `member_joined_channel`
                     - `message.channels`
                     - `message.groups`
                     - `message.im`
                     - `message.mpim`
-        - User and App token Scopes
+        - User and App token Scopes.
             - A user bot token (starts with `xoxp-`, typically longer than nonuser) with the following OAuth Scopes:
                 - `channels:history`
                 - `channels:manage`